spdbdev/web-interact/README.md

 # Getting Started

+The routes are in app/routes

+First change index.js in routes, then you can put the path and the navigate to for the component you want, and make your own routes file /
 The firebase file is stored in @jumbo/services/auth/firebase/firebase.js \
 The interact v1 files (Pages & Components) are in @interact \